diyhue/hassio-addon/diyhue/DOCS.md

     https://github.com/diyhue/hassio-addon

-**Before starting the Emulator, edit the Config acording to the Docs below**
+**Important** After Install & before starting the diyHue, edit the Config acording to the Docs below.
+If you start diyHue with the default MAC or a wrong MAC the Certificate for Linking Official Apps is generated wrong and you get a error.
+In that case:

+- Stop diyHue
+- delete cert.pem
+- edit mac
+- restart diyHue

 ## Configuration